-Effect: The City did not accurately record each funds' respective investment earnings and cash balances.
+Effect: The City did not accurately record each funds' respective fair value of cash balances.

-Cause: During the period under audit, the City's management did not review the pooled cash investment earnings and fair value adjustment in order to allocate those amounts to the respective funds using a reasonable basis for allocation, such as average cash balance for the period.
+Cause: During the period under audit, the City's management did not review the pooled cash fair value adjustment in order to allocate those amounts to the respective funds using a reasonable basis for allocation, such as ending cash balance for the period.

 Recommendation: We recommend that the City update its risk assessment process and business continuity planning to identify potential unusual circumstances that would result in significant delays in financial closing and reporting, and develop policies and procedures to prevent or mitigate the effects of these circumstances when they occur.
 The City should provide cross training of finance staff to ensure continuity during the financial reporting process and audit in case the City experience turnover in key finance positions.
-The City should also develop and implement formal written policies over significant accounts that include the timely review of investment earnings and pooled cash balances.
+The City should also develop and implement formal written policies over significant accounts that include the timely review of fair value of pooled cash balances.
 Key personnel should be trained to recognize errors in the accounting records in order to prevent, or detect and correct them in a timely manner.